belochka98/echo-voice-perspective/README.md

 ### evoice-naming-service

 The Spring DISCOVERY SERVER service as an observer for the list of declared services.
-It also works with the Spring Cloud Load Balancer.
+It also works with the RabbitMQ Load Balancer.

 ### evoice-user-service

 The Spring User Service as a source service for data about system users, as well as an end point for maintaining information.
-To communicate with other services (meaning resource services), an Open Feign client is used.
+To communicate with other services (meaning resource services), an AMQP client is used.

 ### platform